huerqiang/prioGene/README.md

 ### 1. Construction of disease  related networks

-The function `deal_net` could get a disease related network by retaining disease-causing genes and their One-step interaction neighbors in a human biological network.
+The function `deal_net` could get a disease-related network by retaining disease-causing genes and their One-step interaction neighbors in a human biological network.
 The parameter `net` means a human biological network, a matrix of two columns.
-The parameter `dise_gene` means a one-column-matrix of gene symbols obtained from OMIM database or other disease related databases.
+The parameter `dise_gene` means a one-column-matrix of gene symbols obtained from the OMIM database or other disease-related databases.
 They need to be provided by the users.
 We provide examples separately in the package: `prioGene::net` and `prioGene::dise_gene`.

 ```r
 net_disease <- deal_net(net,dise_gene)